 Frying Dry Fruits

-- In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low flame.
+- In the same pan, in which rava was roasted heat 3 tablespoons ghee on a low to medium-low heat.

 - Add 3 tablespoons chopped nuts.
 You can add almonds, pistachios, cashews or any nuts you like.